klb2/review-response-template/README.md

 \documentclass{reviewresponse}
 ```

+On GitHub, you can simply click on ["Use this template"](https://github.com/new?template_name=review-response-template&template_owner=klb2).

 ## Commands
 The following commands are provided by the package.
 If you are using [TeXstudio](https://www.texstudio.org/), there exists an